zchee/golang-wiki/AVX-512-support-in-Go-assembler.md

 That is, if `VADDPD` is available in `avx512f`, you can't use `X` and `Y` arguments without `avx512vl`.

 Filenames follow `GNU as` (gas) conventions.
-[avx512extmap.csv](https://gist.github.com/Quasilyte/92321dadcc3f86b05c1aeda2c13c851f) can help understand naming scheme better.
+[avx512extmap.csv](https://gist.github.com/Quasilyte/92321dadcc3f86b05c1aeda2c13c851f) can make naming scheme more apparent.

 ### Instructions with size suffix